-Evolution of mosquito preference for human odor
+Evolution of mosquito host preference

 The McBride lab focuses primarily on olfactory behavior in the mosquito Aedes aegypti.
 This mosquito includes an ancestral forest form that opportunistically bites a variety of animals and a recently evolved domestic form that specializes in biting humans and has become the major worldwide vector of dengue, yellow fever, and Chikungunya viruses.
 One of the many new behaviors that help the domestic form find humans is a remarkably robust, novel preference for human body odor.
 By comparing the two forms, we have begun to identify genetic changes associated with this preference.
 In particular, human-preferring mosquitoes carry variants of an odorant receptor AaegOr4 that are more highly expressed and more sensitive to a particular component of human odor.
 This is only the tip of the iceberg.
 There is much more to discover about how preference for humans evolved and how it is regulated at the level of genes and neural circuits.

 What are the specific nucleotide changes in AaegOr4 that alter preference?